animeshsharmaa208/connecthive_server/README.md

-# wipe-server
+# connecthive_server

-This is the  backend server of our wipe app.
+This is the  backend server of our connecthive app.

 firstly we have to setup .env folder to deploy and push it to live.